hatsopoulos-lab/marmoset-dlc_xromm_validation/README.txt

 		2. run_anipose_parameter_sweep.py
 		3. train_networks_to_test_effect_of_training_set_sizes.py
 		4. dlc_validation_paper_calibration_and_triangulation.py contains details on calibration methods

+	If you just want to convert DLC/anipose calibration to mayaCam format, use: convert_anipose_calibration_to_mayaCam.py

 3. Instrument- or software-specific information needed to interpret the data:
 	Python 3 (we used python 3.8), Spyder or another IDE, and the following modules: